We get asked that a lot

-We offer placements to Black, Asian and Minority Ethnic (BAME) and people with disabilities considering a career in journalism.
+We offer placements to individuals from Black, Asian and Minority Ethnic (BAME) backgrounds and people with disabilities considering a career in journalism.

 Successful applicants will learn about different aspects of the profession - gaining an insight into the workings of a number of sections across the newspaper and website.
 You’ll also have an experienced journalist as a mentor to offer careers advice.

 At the end of the two weeks, we offer each participant a chance to come back and spend one more week with the desk they felt was most useful and interesting for them.

 To be considered for a placement you must be at least 18, with the right to work or train in the UK and able to demonstrate a genuine interest in journalism – for example, serious involvement in student journalism, work experience on local/specialist media, or an impressive personal website or blog.